neurorishika/pyGORL/README.md

 Data is generated from a 2-armed bandit task performed by GR64f-UAS/CsChrimson-Gal4 flies with optogenetic rewards.

 For fitting the models, call: `python fit_kfold.py` and use `--help` for more information on the arguments.
+To fit all models on a Windows machine, use `autorun.bat' to start a new shell process for each model.
+Every time you run the batch file, it spawns the next job.